mhhollomon/simpleConfig/docs/VALIDATION_SCHEMA.md

 # Each element must be -100 >= e =< 30
 key : { _t : array, _arrtype : int _length : [3 , 5], _range : [-100, 30]}
 flt_key : { _t : array, _at : float _len : [3 , 5], _range : [-100.0, 30.666]}

+# For arrays of groups, keys must be given to validate the group elements
+grp_array : { _t : array; _at : group
+    key1 : string
+    key2! : {
+        subgroup : float
+    }
+}

 # A single number in the length means the array must be exactly that long.
 key : { _t : array, _at : float; _len : [2] }